GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/tpu-training-on-gke/examples/jobset/README.md

 The [base_jobset](base_jobset) folder houses a [Kustomize base](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#bases-and-overlays) for JobSet configurations.
 The [tpu_hello_world](tpu_hello_world/) and [maxtext](maxtext/) folders contain [Kustomize overlays](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#bases-and-overlays) that adapt the base configuration for use with the TPU Hello World and MaxText examples, respectively.

+> [!IMPORTANT]
+> When configuring the examples, you will need to substitute the placeholders with values that match your specific environment.
+This includes the name of the Kubernetes namespace, the Kubernetes service account for use with the Workload Identity, the Artifact Registry path, and the name of a Google Cloud Storage (GCS) bucket.
+Keep in mind that unless you modified the defaults during the environment setup, these resources were created with the following names.

+> - Kubernetes namespace - `tpu-training`
+> - Artifact Registry - `us-docker.pkg.dev/<YOUR_PROJECT_ID>/<YOUR_PREFIX>-training-images`
+> - Cloud Storage bucket - `<YOUR_PREFIX>-artifact-repository`
+> - Kubernetes service account  - `wid-sa`

 ## TPU Hello World

 In the [`tpu_hello_world`](tpu_hello_world/) folder you will find examples of experimenting with different data and model parallelism strategies.
 The examples use the [`shardings.py`](https://github.com/google/maxtext/blob/main/pedagogical_examples/shardings.py) script from MaxText that is designed to make experimentation with different parallelism options easy for both single slice and multislice settings.
 For more information about parallelism strategies and TPU Multislice refer to the [Cloud TPU Multislice Overview](https://cloud.google.com/tpu/docs/multislice-introduction) article.